This EITI Report covers Yemen's extractive sector in 2011. It was published in April 2014.

 Besides its current suspension, Yemen has previously been suspended three times from the EITI.
 It was suspended for a year between June 2011 and June 2012 following prolonged violence and instability.
 Between February and July 2013, it was suspended due to the delayed publication of the 2008, 2009 and 2010 reports, and between March and May 2014, for delayed publication of the 2011 report.

-Yemen was declared compliant on 1 March 2011.
+Yemen was declared compliant with the EITI Rules on 1 March 2011.
 Progress has been slow and characterised by distrust over the representation of civil society in the multi-stakeholder group (MSG).
 Elections for new MSG representatives are still outstanding and are particularly challenging on the civil society side where there are two civil society coalitions.